HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 -   Current value of network bandwidth utilization (NetOut)

--   The default value of matching rule of \"current value of remaining free memory\" and \"minimum peak value of remaining free memory\" is "greater than"; the default value of matching rule for other patrol categories is "less than".
+-   The default value of matching rule of "current value of remaining free memory" and "minimum peak value of remaining free memory" is "greater than"; the default value of matching rule for other patrol categories is "less than".

 -   The matching rules can be edited as follows: greater than, less than, greater than or equal to, less than or equal to, no attention is required.